-CO2 laser technology matured in the 1980s and has been widely used in industrial processing for more than two decades, including metal cutting, marking and engraving of various materials, as well as welding and cladding processing in automotive, shipbuilding and aerospace.
+CO2 laser technology advanced in the 1980s and has been widely utilized in industrial processing for over two decades.
+It is used for cutting metals, marking and engraving various materials, welding, and cladding processing in industries such as automotive, shipbuilding, and aerospace.

-Its electro-optical conversion efficiency can generally reach 15% to 25%, which is already a good advantage compared to solid-state YAG lasers.
+The industrial CO2 laser operates at a wavelength of 10.64μm and produces infrared light.
+Its electro-optical conversion efficiency is generally between 15% to 25%, which is a significant advantage over solid-state YAG lasers.

-Its wavelength range determines that the beam can be well absorbed by a variety of materials such as steel metals, non-ferrous metals, precious metals, and non-metals.
+Due to its wavelength range, the CO2 laser beam can be effectively absorbed by a variety of materials including steel metals, non-ferrous metals, precious metals, and non-metals.

-Its applicable material range is even wider than fiber lasers.
+Its range of applicable materials is even wider than that of fiber lasers.

-Many natural and synthetic materials have strong characteristic absorption in the 9-12 μm spectral range spanned by CO2 lasers, so there are many opportunities for materials processing and spectral analysis.
+Many natural and synthetic materials have strong absorption characteristics in the 9-12 μm spectral range, which is the range covered by CO2 lasers.
+This makes them ideal for materials processing and spectral analysis.

-The beam properties of CO2 lasers dictate that they will still have unique application potential.
+The beam properties of CO2 lasers also make them ideal for unique applications, as they provide unique potential.

 Metal material processing

-Although beam oscillation was introduced a few years ago to overcome the disadvantages of fiber lasers, it is still not as good as the CO2 laser beam.
+Although beam oscillation was introduced a few years ago to address the limitations of fiber lasers, it still cannot match the performance of CO2 laser beams.

-In addition to the welding of steel materials, in recent years, materials such as chromium-manganese alloy steel and aluminum alloys that are not easy to weld have also started to appear, some of these materials have a high melting point and some have a high reflectivity of light, which requires a high laser power when welding.
+In addition to welding steel materials, recently, materials such as chromium-manganese alloy steel and aluminum alloys that are challenging to weld have started to emerge.
+Some of these materials have high melting points and high reflectivity of light, which requires high laser power for welding.

 Material surface treatment

-CO2 laser for surface treatment is mainly reflected in laser cladding, nowadays, although it can also be done with semiconductor laser, but before the emergence of high power semiconductor laser, laser cladding is basically also the world of CO2 laser.
+CO2 lasers are mainly used for surface treatment through laser cladding.
+Although it can also be done with semiconductor lasers, before the advent of high-power semiconductor lasers, laser cladding was largely the domain of CO2 lasers.

-Laser cladding is widely used in industrial fields such as molds, hardware, mining machinery, mechanical spindles, aerospace, offshore equipment and even new civil products.
+Laser cladding is widely used in various industrial fields, such as molds, hardware, mining machinery, mechanical spindles, aerospace, offshore equipment, and even new civilian products.

-CO2 lasers have a huge price and cost advantage over semiconductor lasers, and CO2 laser cladding is now a popular option.
+CO2 lasers have a significant cost advantage over semiconductor lasers, making CO2 laser cladding a popular option.

-In metal processing, CO2 laser faces the challenge of fiber laser and semiconductor laser, so the future application of CO2 laser is likely to focus on the application of non-metal materials, including glass, ceramics, fabric leather, wood, plastic, polymer, etc.
+In metal processing, CO2 lasers face competition from fiber lasers and semiconductor lasers.
+As a result, the future application of CO2 lasers is likely to focus on non-metal materials, including glass, ceramics, fabric and leather, wood, plastic, and polymers.

 Customized applications for special areas

-The nature of the CO2 laser beam offers great possibilities for customized special field applications, such as processing of polymers, plastics, ceramics, etc. CO2 lasers enable high speed cutting of polymer materials such as ABS, PMMA, PP, etc.
+The nature of the CO2 laser beam offers great potential for customized special applications, such as processing of polymers, plastics, ceramics, etc. CO2 lasers can achieve high-speed cutting of polymer materials such as ABS, PMMA, PP, and so on.

-Using advanced CO2 laser with optimized optical pattern and optical path design to form a more perfect spot, it can reduce the heat affected area and cut high quality cell phone film products (PET protective film, display panel).
+By using advanced CO2 lasers with optimized optical patterns and optical path designs, it is possible to form a more perfect spot, reducing the heat-affected area and cutting high-quality cell phone film products such as PET protective film and display panels.

-The unique advantages of CO2 laser cutting technology make it more suitable for film precision cutting than UV laser cutting technology, and it also better meets the needs of precision processing in the IT industry.
+The unique advantages of CO2 laser cutting technology make it more suitable for precision film cutting than UV laser cutting technology and better meet the needs of precision processing in the IT industry.

-After the 1990s, high-energy pulsed medical devices represented by ultra-pulsed CO2 laser therapy machines emerged and were successfully applied, making breakthroughs in demanding applications, especially in laser aesthetics alone, with a very broad development prospect.
+In the 1990s, high-energy pulsed medical devices, such as ultra-pulsed CO2 laser therapy machines, emerged and were successfully applied in demanding applications, particularly in the field of laser aesthetics.
+This development has a very promising future.

-It is understood that CO2 laser-assisted deep sclerectomy, or CLASS for short, is a non-penetrating, non-subconjunctival follicle-dependent procedure that reduces intraocular pressure through trabecular meshwork, deep sclera and choroidal drainage of atrial fluid.
+CO2 laser-assisted deep sclerectomy, or CLASS for short, is a non-penetrating and non-subconjunctival follicle-dependent procedure that reduces intraocular pressure through the trabecular meshwork, deep sclera, and choroidal drainage of aqueous fluid.

-This revolutionary procedure has few intraoperative and postoperative complications; is non-filtration follicle-dependent and has no postoperative response to scarring; is simple, has a short learning curve, is easy to master, and is clinically useful.
+This innovative procedure has few intraoperative and postoperative complications, is non-filtration follicle-dependent, and does not result in postoperative scarring.
+It is simple, has a short learning curve, is easy to master, and is highly effective in clinical practice.